bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Add red border to main element." />
 </p>

-And now if we wanted to do something like put a border around this main element here, we can very easily just use <b>jQuery</b> object.
+<p>And now if we wanted to do something like put a border around this main
+element here, we can very easily just use <b>jQuery</b> object.
 And type it this way it&apos;ll get, there is still some syntax that you have to get used to with <b>jQuery</b>, so I recommend typing it this way, so you can kind of get used to it.
 If you do pound main and then CSS the CSS method that we&apos;ve already talked about and we&apos;re just going to do a border here.
-Border 2px solid red.
+Border 2px solid red.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 39. test, red border to main (29) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">